 DC: What’s a typical day like for you?

 MM: When I came on board, the heavy focus was the launch of mBio.
 Once it was up and running, my role became about managing the journal.
 At first, it was just me and an assistant managing editor for mBio, although ASM has a larger journals program which provided a support team.
 In the very beginning, I was pushing manuscripts through submission, reviewing proofs, etc.

 But as volume increased and pressures increased, I knew I had to step out of the day-to-day role.
 Now I see myself as a real partner with the editor-in-chief, helping him realize his vision of the journal and what is important to him and the scientists, in keeping with the vision of the society.
-I keep an eye on where things are, but I’m not in the weeds.
+I keep an eye on where things are, but I do not handle day-to-day tasks.
 I rely a lot on reporting, and I make sure mBio is in line with what other ASM journals are doing.

 DC: What are the top three things you enjoy about your job?